-Same goes with us as individuals.
-Goals, themes, one word-focus mantras, new journals, resolutions—none of this will get us to where we want to go or who we want to be.
+The same goes with us as individuals.
+Goals, themes, one-word focus mantras, new journals, resolutions—none of this will get us to where we want to go or who we want to be.
 Systems will.
 And we can be intentional or unintentional about the systems we build for ourselves.
 It starts with defining our own behaviors, practices and processes.

 We are creating systems through our behaviors, practices and processes all the time.
 Some systems are intentional, most are just based on momentum.
 We have habituated behaviors and practices that make up our day.
 They get us through and they even include moments of joy, satisfaction, and accomplishment.